pbloem/pixel-models/README.md

 * If the model has access to pixel x in its input, for its prediction of pixel x, validation loss will be very low, but the samples will converge to black images.
 This happened, for instance, when I accidentally had a skip connection in the first layer.
-If your samples go black, check that the model can accidentally see the pixel it's predicting.
+If your samples go black, check that the model can't accidentally see the pixel it's predicting.

 * The model allows colors to be conditioned sequentially.
 For instance, when sampling the green value for a pixel, we are allowed to see the red value.
 This seems like a minor improvement, but it's crucial for good performance.
 Without